gradle/gradle/subprojects/docs/src/docs/release/notes.md

 C and C++ developers will enjoy better [incremental builds and build cache support for C/C++](#c/c++-incremental-build-improvements) because this version of Gradle takes compiler version and system headers into account for up-to-date checks.

+This version of Gradle fully supports the combination of Play 2.6 and Scala 2.12, with improvements and fixes to `runPlayBinary`, the distributed Play start script, and [other improvements](#improved-play-2.6-support).

 Previous versions of Gradle required that all transitive dependencies of a given plugin were present in the same repository as the plugin.
 Gradle 4.4 takes all plugin repositories into account and can resolve transitive plugin dependencies across them.
 Learn about this and other plugin repository handling improvements [in the details](#plugin-repositories-enhancements).

 Gradle now supports version ranges in parent elements of a POM.
 See an example [below](#support-version-ranges-in-parent-elements).